 Legal aid cuts for prisoners

 The legal aid cuts to prison law have resulted in prisoners’ access to justice being severely curtailed.
-Help us challenge the cuts in court.

 Legal aid for prisoners, including children, was cut severely in December 2013.